late-night-weeb/navigation/README.md

 ### Navigation page
-This repository is not actively maintained
+This repository is not actively maintained, tho if you encounter a bug feel free to open a new issue

 ### What you'll need
 - Basic understanding of Docker